Pulsar2011/deepskyfits/README.md

 - Build tests (already done with the regular build)
 - Run tests:
-  - From build dir: ctest          # or: ctest -V for verbose
+  - From build dir: `ctest` or: `ctest -V for verbose`
-  - With Makefiles: make test
+  - With Makefiles: `make test`
 - Notes:
   - A custom target download_testdata fetches sample FITS files; test executables depend on it
-  - The wcslib "tofits" utility is built and used by a test dependency
+  - The wcslib *tofits* utility is built and used by a test dependency

 --------------------------------------------------------------------------------